 Hoyrup Pearlshade Style Pendant Lamp

 Materials: 2 white plastic rings, metal wire frame.
-Some early (white) folded plastic probably celluloid (Rhodoid).
+Oval globe lampshade made of some early light yellow folded cuff plastic, probably cellulose acetate (Rhodoid).
 Clear plastic tube inside.
-Bakelite socket.
+Bakelite E14 socket.

 Cord Length: 60 cm / 23.62”

 Electricity: 1 bulb E14, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, but a white/opaque or frosted one is preferred.

 Designer: Made after a design by Lars Eiler Schiøler (1913-1982).